 Mt.
 Vernon, located 4 miles from Kenyon College, is the seat of Knox County.
 Mt.
 Vernon boasts both a public square surrounded by historic buildings, an active theater community, and a commercial district which includes a movie theater, retail stores, and restaurants.

 Finally, there is Columbus, a vibrant city with diverse shopping, dining, and cultural opportunities.
 Its many neighborhoods, including notably the Short North, host a tremendous array of independently owned restaurants, varying from those with a heavy farm-to-fork emphasis to numerous international cuisines brought to the city by its multinational population, and much more.
 Columbus's cultural scene includes an outstanding symphony orchestra, ballet company, and several theater groups.
 Its historic theater buildings host the Broadway in Columbus series throughout the year.
 Located throughout the city are also several major shopping areas, including Polaris and Easton.
 Columbus is, finally, home to three professional sports teams, and to the Ohio State Buckeyes, whose football and basketball teams especially enjoy loyal and very spirited fans at their games.
 Located less than an hour away from Kenyon, Columbus is an attractive destination.

 Dual job searches are often a challenge.
 If there is no suitable position available at Kenyon for a spouse or partner, there are opportunities close by.
-Knox County is home to Mount Vernon Nazarene University, and several large employers who often have openings for healthcare workers, engineers, and other professionals: the Knox County Community Hospital , Rolls Royce , Kokosing Construction Company, and Ariel Corportation, to name a few.
+Knox County is home to Mount Vernon Nazarene University, and several large employers who often have openings for healthcare workers, engineers, and other professionals: the Knox County Community Hospital , Siemens , Kokosing Construction Company, and Ariel Corportation, to name a few.
 Many of these attract professionals from all over the country.
 Within an hour, there are also opportunities in neighboring cities and counties.
 Columbus is home to Nationwide Insurance, JPMorgan Chase & Company, and Abbott Nutrition, among other large employers.
 As the capital of Ohio, Columbus is also home to many state government positions.

 For academic spouses and partners, the Five Colleges of Ohio ("Ohio 5") often have postings at those institutions.
 The Columbus metro area is also home to The Ohio State University's flagship and regional campuses, as well as more than 40 other colleges and universities.